-Cable MSOs are typically now leveraging SD-WAN in two ways:
+Cable MSOs are leveraging SD-WAN in two ways.

 The growing popularity of SD-WAN services and the availability of gigabit internet is creating a significant opportunity for cable MSOs, wrote Heavy Reading contributing analyst Craig Leddy in a recent post about broadband service changes for the cable market during 2018.
 “SD-WAN is the catalyst for a fundamental shift in cable’s relationship with business customers and its marketplace strategy,” Leddy wrote.